Winston throws for 456 yards, 4 TDs as Bucs rally over Colts

 The Colts (6-7) have dropped five of six following a 5-2 start, falling from first place to third in the AFC South.

+“Obviously we think we’re a better team than that, but the reality is that’s our record,” Indianapolis quarterback Jacoby Brissett said.
+“We’ve got to do things to change that.
+Do the things necessary to make plays in those critical times of the game.
+I think we’ve got the right guys in the locker room to do it.”

-Winston threw for TDs of 61 yards to Mike Evans, 3 yards to Cameron Brate and 17 yards to Justin Watson before putting the Bucs ahead for good with a 12-yarder to Breshad Perriman with 3:51 remaining.
+Winston threw for TDs of 61 yards to Mike Evans, 3 yards to Cameron Brate and 17 yards to Justin Watson before putting the Bucs ahead for good with a 12-yarder to Breshad Perriman with just under four minutes left.

+Brissett completed 19 of 36 passes for 251 yards, two TDs and no interceptions.
+He led a drive to midfield, where the Colts were stopped on downs, ending any hopes of a comeback win.

+“A tough loss. ...
+It hurts,” Reich said.
+“We said in the locker room, we’ve been in a little bit of a rut not making the plays to finish games.
+This is a few games in a row now that we’ve had a lead in the second half and not able to sustain that.”

 Leonard picked off the Tampa Bay quarterback’s first pass of the day, setting up Brissett’s long TD pass to Johnson.
 Dare Ogunbowale fumbled on the next Bucs possession, leading to McLaughlin’s 50-yard field for an early 10-0 Colts lead.

-But if there’s one quality Winston has that even the most vocal of his critics appreciate is the quarterback’s resiliency.
+But if there’s one quality Winston has that even the most vocal of his critics appreciate is the quarterback’s resilience.

-In addition to scoring on a 1-yard run and the 6-foot-5, 231-pound Evans in stride on the receiver’s long TD reception to help the Bucs stay in the game despite the turnovers that helped the Colts build a 27-21 halftime lead.
+In addition to scoring on a 1-yard run, he hit the 6-foot-5, 231-pound Evans in stride on the receiver’s long TD reception to help the Bucs stay in the game despite the turnovers that aided the Colts to build a 27-21 halftime lead.

-Evans injured his right hamstring on the way to the end zone and left the game.

 INJURIES

-Colts: RB Marlon Mack returned to the lineup after missing two games with a broken hand. ...
-K Adam Vinatieri was inactive with a left knee injury, replaced by McLaughlin.
+Colts: RB Marlon Mack returned to the lineup after missing two games with a broken hand.
+He rushed for 38 yards on 13 carries and scored on a 2-yard run in the second quarter. ...
+Vinatieri was inactive with a left knee injury.

 Buccaneers: PR T.J.
 Logan broke his hand in practice on Friday. ...
 G Alex Cappa was inactive with an elbow injury. ...
-Evans left with 1:06 remaining in the first quarter and did not return. ...
-Winston sat out the first series of the second half with what the Bucs described as a sore right hand.
-Backup Ryan Griffin took a snap in a regular season game for the first time in his six-year career.
+Evans left the game after injuring his right hamstring on the 61-yard TD play and did not return. ...
+Winston sat out the first series of the second half because of his thumb injury.
+Backup Ryan Griffin took a snap in a regular-season game for the first time in his six-year career.

 UP NEXT